artela-network/artela-docs/docs/develop/guides/dev-contract/index.md

 }
 ```

-## 2. Remix: Connect to Artela TestNet and Deploy
+## 2. Connect to Artela TestNet and Deploy

 Connecting Remix to MetaMask and deploying your smart contract involves a few straightforward steps: